BrewhouseTeam/brewhouseteam.github.io/_posts/2015-07-21-game-programming-design-patterns-and-you-book-review.md

 It's also available to read for free online: [gameprogrammingpatterns.com/contents.html](http://gameprogrammingpatterns.com/contents.html)

 What are you waiting for?
-Brush up or learn some new design patterns now!
+Brush up on or learn some new design patterns now!

-// Mention our traffic